-Instructor accounts are for anyone teaching PSYC or HD classes who would like their students to be able to earn extra credit for their class by participating in research studies in SONA.
+Instructor accounts are for anyone teaching PSYC or CD classes who would like their students to be able to earn extra credit for their class by participating in research studies in SONA.

 Getting an instructor account